tiramiseb/quickonf/docs/index.md

 ## General knowledge

+### Command output

+Quickonf displays everything it does on the terminal, in green for successful operations and in red for failures.

+At the end of the execution, all failures are listed in a "Report" section.
+If this section is empty, it means that the configuration has been successfully applied.

+### Idempotence

+The goal of this app is to be idempotent.
+It means that you can execute it as many times as you want, the result will always be the same.
+Of course, you may break this logic in the configuration file, that's why you sometimes need to be vigilant about the instructions you use, and that's why there are some recipes.

+It will also allow you to run the command on a regular basis to ensure all applications are up-to-date, even if they are not installed with a package manager.

 ### Paths

 Whenever an instruction needs a file or directory path, it is either relative to the home directory, or absolute.
 A path is never relative to the current directory.